egberts/egberts.github.io-src/content/articles/ca-certificates-debian.md

 OpenSSL binary, misordered lookup sequence of
 ---------------------------------------------

-Observation of update-ca-certificates.

-I noticed a very strange ordering of looking for the `openssl` binary.
+In observing the "finding" of the OpenSSL binary by `update-ca-certificates`, I noticed a very strange lookup ordering of looking for this `openssl` binary.

 Probably should have been something in the (re)order of:

 1. $CWD/openssl  (probably should NOT have this entry)
-2. /usr/local/sbin/openssl
 2. /usr/local/bin/openssl
+3. /usr/local/sbin/openssl
+4. /usr/bin/openssl
+5. /usr/sbin/openssl

+From an auditor's perspective, one could argue that the `sbin`-variant always have precedence over `bin`-variant.

+Arguably, I would like to see this ordering, instead:

+1. /usr/local/sbin/openssl
+2. /usr/local/bin/openssl
-2. /usr/sbin/openssl
+3. /usr/sbin/openssl
-2. /usr/bin/openssl
+4. /usr/bin/openssl

 Auditable Impact Toward CA Certificates
 ---------------------------------------
+Then there are three groups of certificates.

+Now, I would normally raise an eye-brow about the inclusion of the two groups outside of OpenSSL.

+However this is the open-source community (and not the enterprise-based ones), and different inclusion mechanism are in play; it resulted in the addition of two additional groups (MONO and OpenJDK).

-Probably should OUTPUT various 'modules' being touched up during the rebuilding of CA certificates:
+When auditing, the output of `update-ca-certificates` probably should show various 'modules' being referred to during the rebuilding of CA certificates pool:

 1. MONO
 2. OpenJDK Java 11